Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 Done Too Soon: The Sale & The Roadblocks

-Spain sold similar aircraft to Colombia, at almost the same time.
-If it was intended to protect the Venezuelan deal by providing similar equipment to Venezuela’s US-allied neighbor on favorable terms, it failed.
+Spain sold similar aircraft to Colombia, at almost the same time, with no hassles.
+If that sale was intended to protect the Venezuelan deal by providing similar equipment to Venezuela’s US-allied neighbor on favorable terms, it failed.

 The US technology transfer veto does not completely block the Venezuelan sale, of course.
 EADS-CASA is not an American company, and the sale could continue if no US military technologies were present.
 What would Spain do, therefore?
-Would it fold its hand, hold to the deal despite the additional costs, or seek to go ahead under altered terms that would have Venezuela pay the additional costs?
+Would it fold its hand?
+Hold to the deal despite the additional costs?
+Or seek to go ahead under altered terms that would have Venezuela pay those additional costs?

 Star-Crossed Lovers: Will They?
 Won’t They?

-Initial reports said the deal would not be viable.
-While the Spanish government said that manufacturer EADS-CASA would seek alternative suppliers for the U.S. parts, the Financial daily La Gaceta quoted Spanish defense industry sources who said the aircraft sale to Venezuela would not be viable with substitute components – not “unless a political decision is taken forcing the company to carry through the order.”
+“Fold ‘em” seemed to be the initial answer.
+While the Spanish government said that manufacturer EADS-CASA would seek alternative suppliers for the U.S. parts, the Financial daily La Gaceta quoted Spanish defense industry sources who said that the aircraft sale to Venezuela would not be viable with substitute components – not “unless a political decision is taken forcing the company to carry through the order.”
 A report by Foreign Policy Studies magazine noted that production costs would increase by EUR 12-15 million, which would be enough to cancel out the deal’s profitability.